Telecom-Paris/generic-rrweb-recorder/README.md

 git clone --recursive https://github.com/Telecom-Paris/generic-rrweb-recorder.git
 ```

+To test it, you need to use a server, due to security reasons.

 ### How to install it ?

 Just include a line in the header of your website :